microsoft/xpoc-framework/doc/xpoc-specification.md

 ### Content creation

-Alex posts a video on youtube at `https://www.youtube.com/watch?v=abcdef12345` under the account `@AlexExample` and adds the XPOC URI `xpoc://alexexample.com` in the video's description.
+Alex posts a video on Youtube at `https://www.youtube.com/watch?v=abcdef12345` under the account `@AlexExample` and adds the XPOC URI `xpoc://alexexample.com` in the video's description.

 Alex then adds the following JSON object to the manifest's `content` array:
 ```json